Fei79/EC601_twitter-API/README.md

 Result

-The result was showen in picture format.
+The result was shown in picture format.